asamm/locus-addon-wearables/README.md

 ### This addon is a fork of the original Locus Map - add-on Wearables.
 Many thanks to Asamm Software and Menion for providing it to open source!

-The purpose of this fork to add functionalities what I would like to see when I use the watch for my workouts and my outdoor activities.
+The purpose of this fork to add functionalities what I would like to see when I use the watch for my workouts and for my outdoor activities.
 I develop it for fun and when I have time.

 My usage scenarios are: short-run (about 1 hour), long run (3-5 hours), hiking and cycling (< 8 hours).
 Usually I wear hr belt.

-My exceptations for short-run: always-on screen, show hr, show statistical data like avg speed, distance etc...
+My expectations for short-run: always-on screen, show hr, show statistical data like avg speed, distance etc...

-My expectation for long-run and for other long lasting activities: consume less battery, see the battery level of the watch and phone, aler if I left the pre-selected route, map where I can zoom in/out.
+My expectation for long-run and for other long lasting activities: battery survives the activity, see the battery level of the watch and the phone, alert if I left the pre-selected route, map where I can zoom in/out.

 What functionalities what I have added so far: